What’s in Your Instrument Case? Every Musician Should Have These Essential Things In Their Instrument Case

 COINS AND CAR KEYS

-One of the reasons I like to have pockets in my case is that I need a place to put my car keys.
+One reason I like to have pockets in my case is that I need a place to put my car keys.

 Sometimes we will use a few coins or dollars as seed money when we were busking.
 It’s always a good idea to put a few dollars in your case to let people know you are busking.
 We typically would collect more money busking if we put a few higher bills in the case to get it started, 1-$20 dollar bill, 1 – $5 dollar bill, a few $1 bill.
 Just a suggestion.